 The magic of the workshop is having the space and time to act as if.

 It’s impossible to fall behind in the workshop.
-Some participants do all the lessons in one week and others take several weeks.
+Some participants do the lessons the moment they’re released, others are more focused on their daily interactions.
 There are always people in the discussion board for each lesson—challenging each other, asking questions and sharing examples.
 It’s not unusual for there to be a new post every three minutes.
 You don’t (you can’t) read them all, just as you can’t hear every conversation in every classroom on Yale’s campus.
 That’s okay.
 Take what you need and be in the conversations that interest you.
 And make a consistent commitment to show up when you have time in your schedule.

 Each of the lessons features Seth Godin sharing insights and experience.
 The lessons are generally five to ten minutes of video with some additional material to read.